Tofaal9152/object-detection-hackathon/README.md

 ## 2. Install dependencies

-Run this in your terminal:
+Run the following command in your terminal:

 ```bash
 npm install